Larry Reisbig: Coaching career

-In 1970, he joined the football coaching staff at the College of the Canyons for the program's inaugural season.
+In 1970, Reisig joined the football coaching staff at the College of the Canyons for the program's inaugural season.
 He was promoted to head coach in 1973 and compiled a record of 51–38 over nine seasons before the program folded in 1981.
 Reisebig then worked as the head football coach at Pasadena City College for three years.
 He joined the Long Beach State 49ers football program in 1985 as an assistant under Mike Sheppard, who he succeeded after two seasons.